 On just one visit, it became one of my favorite countries on earth.
 Wanna see for yourself?
 Then here is my complete guide

-My Early Encounter with Colombia
+My First Encounter with Colombia

 Believe me, besides one or two short notes on Gabriel García Márquez and Fernando Botero, this was not pretty.
-Whether FARC, whether the cartels, the government, or the paramilitaries – kidnapping and bloodshed everywhere.
+Whether FARC, whether the cartels, the government, or the paramilitaries – kidnapping and bloodshed were everywhere.
 And this is the stigma the country is still suffering from.